trishit78/LambdaAssignment1/README.md

 ## 💡 Tips

 -   The tests are strict — follow folder structure and naming exactly

+-   Make sure you read the logs coming while running the `npm test` command, they are going to guide you on what to do next in your implementation.

 -   Use TypeScript best practices (`Request`, `Response` types, etc.)